GeolOil - How to estimate RHOM Matrix Density estimation from well logs

 This is a different well from the former log plot example, which lacks of core data,

 yet the combined data source technique successfully detects the correct depths for the high density dolomite markers, even without using

 a mineral solver like the former well.

 At the rightmost last track, the blue dots are the estimated matrix density values at core depths.
 The continuous blue curve is the kernel smoothing of such estimates.
 The continuous brown curve is the estimate of RHOM using the neutron to density contrast (as the former well).
 Notice the good agreement between the brown RHOM curve and the blue RHOM curve.
 The final black RHOM curve is the average between the brown and the blue curves.

-The figure below ↓ shows a log plot estimate of RHOM combining core porosity and the log curve of bulk density
+A log plot estimate of RHOM combining core porosity and the log curve of bulk density